 Additionally, Georgia Southern Collards (above) are prized for their sweet and cabbage-like flavor.
 Visually, the leaves are ruffled with a blue tint.
 Rich in vitamins and minerals, these collards are best eaten when young to take advantage of all the flavors.
 This plant grows best in the sun, but will tolerate a little bit of shade.

-When asked why seed saving is such a topic of study, Ira says, “There are four reasons why … to preserve diversity, to select plants that are better suited to local conditions, to save money and maintain control of our food system, and to promote self-reliance.”
+When asked why seed saving is such an important topic of study, Ira says, “There are four reasons why … to preserve diversity, to select plants that are better suited to local conditions, to save money and maintain control of our food system, and to promote self-reliance.”

-Ira’s other impressive accomplishments include being named a 2019 Great American Gardener by the American Horticultural Society.
+Among other impressive accomplishments, Ira was named a 2019 Great American Gardener by the American Horticultural Society.
 And, she is an organizer and teacher for the Heritage Harvest Festival at Monticello, and serves on the boards of the Organic Seed Alliance and the Virginia Association for Biological Farming.
 Her books, Timber Press Guide to Vegetable Gardening in the Southeast and Grow Great Vegetables in Virginia, are available for purchase at the Wine & Country Shop.

 Southern Exposure Seed Exchange has worked with many local food groups, including Slow Food USA, which is part of a global movement working for food that is good for the people who grow it, the people who eat it and the planet.
 And, by keeping a wide variety of southern heritage foods in our gardens, Ira is helping keep our tables full and our palates happy. ~